CWillberg/Lectures/stream_wst_02/index.md

 ## Examples

-**High Plasticity**:
+**High plasticity**:

 - Modeling clay
 - Wet clay
-- Metals and metal alloys with suitable atomic lattice:
+- Metals and metal alloys with a suitable atomic lattice:
-  - Hot steel during forging
+  - glowing steel in forging
-  - Cold forming of sheets
+  - cold forming of sheets

-**Low Plasticity**:
+**Low plasticity**:
   - Rubber
   - Ceramics
   - Fiber-reinforced composites (epoxy-glass fiber or epoxy-carbon fiber)

 ---

 ## Plasticity - Single Crystal

-Plastic deformation of a crystal essentially occurs through the sliding of atomic layers along specific crystallographic planes and directions under the influence of shear stresses.
+The plastic deformation of a crystal mainly occurs through the sliding of atomic layers along certain crystallographic planes and directions under the influence of shear stress.

-- Slip system consists of slip plane and slip direction
+- The slip system consists of a slip plane and a slip direction.
-- Critical shear stress ($\tau_{Kr}\approx G/10$ - estimation or theoretical shear strength)
+- Critical shear stress ($\tau_{Cr}\approx G/10$ - estimate or theoretical shear strength)
-- Reality ~100 times lower due to dislocations
+- Reality is ~100 times lower due to dislocations

 ---

 ## Image

 ![](../assets/Figures/Beispiel_plast.bmp)

 ---

-## Plastic Deformation of Polycrystalline Materials
+## Plastic Deformation of Polycrystalline Material

-- Micro- and Macroplasticity
+- Micro- and macroplasticity
   - Plastic deformation starts at "unfavorable" orientations
 - Grain boundaries
-  - Barrier for dislocation movement
+  - Barrier to dislocation motion
   - At high temperatures, grain boundaries can slide (creep)
   - Targeted manufacturing can increase toughness through grain boundaries
 - Heterogeneity
-  - Multiphasic
+  - Multiphase materials
   - Inhomogeneous distribution of stresses and deformations
 - Anisotropy